Madman10K/madman10k.github.io/i18n-commentary.md

   1. Vietnamese
      - fcitx-unikey

-Alright, now to download the IME and plugins for your prefered language.
+Alright, now to download the IME and plugins for your preferred language.